Trimble, Tennessee

 Trimble is a town in Dyer and Obion counties in the U.S. state of Tennessee.
 The population was 637 at the 2010 census.

 The Dyer County portion of Trimble is part of the Dyersburg, TN Micropolitan Statistical Area, while the Obion County portion is part of the Union City, TN–KY Micropolitan Statistical Area.

+History

+The town was first settled in 1873 on land owned by local Jesse Pierce.
+By the end of the year, a saloon was in operation, operated by Gammons & Fowlkes.
+The following year, the town was named Trimble Station, when the Paducah & Memphis Railroad extended its line from Troy Station, TN south to the Dyer County line.
+Construction of this extension was completed on May 15, 1874.
+The line was not extended south to Dyersburg until June of 1882 by the Chesapeake, Ohio, & Southwestern Railroad, a predecessor of the Newport News & Mississippi Valley Railroad and the Illinois Central Railroad.

+In 1884, a school named Trimble Academy was chartered in the town.

+In 2014, the Full Throttle Distillery was opened in Trimble, on the site of the former Trimble Cotton Gin.
+The distillery is owned by Michael Ballard, who also owns the Full Throttle Saloon in Sturgis, South Dakota.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.6 square mile (1.7 km^{2}), all land.